cloud66/help-old/_posts/igor/intro.md

 ---

 # Cloud 66 ChatOps : Igor
 Igor is an open source Slack-bot, built by [Cloud 66](http://www.cloud66.com/?utm_source=gh&utm_medium=ghp&utm_campaign=igor).
-It is your very own personal-assistant that operates on your stacks directly from the Slack chat window.
-Now, you can display the state of your stacks, deploy them and cancel them with simple commands such as `list` , `deploy` and `cancel`.
+It is your very own personal assistant that operates on your stacks directly from the Slack chat window.
+Now, you can display the state of your stacks, perform deployments and cancel them with simple commands such as `list` , `deploy` and `cancel`.

 ### Quick Start: